Phone etiquette for customer

 Nowadays, the customer-centric approach has become a standard among companies.
 Increased customers’ expectations and business competition led to the need to provide outstanding customer service, making excellent communication skills one of the strongest assets of customer-facing agents.

 At the same time, NewVoiceMedia’s study shows that 42% of consumers switch brands because they are put off by rude or unhelpful staff.
-Do not let such oversights to ruin your company’s reputation.
+Do not let such oversights ruin your company’s reputation.
 Read on and improve your customer service team with the right phone etiquette.

 Answer the phone ASAP

-Do not intentionally make your customers waiting for you to pick up the phone.
+Do not intentionally make your customers wait for you to pick up the phone.
 Always try to answer within three rings.
 Otherwise, customers can be annoyed.
 The waiting time to talk to the customer service agent can be sometimes longer than three rings if no one is available at the moment.
-In such cases, you should think of the solution.
+In such cases, you should think of a solution.
 For example, provide callers with a welcome message and inform them about the estimated waiting time.

 While making personal calls, you can simply start a conversation with „Hello”.
 When it comes to business calls, you should always introduce yourself and give information about the company’s name, or even specify the department.
-Sometimes, phone numbers within the company are very similar, and mistakes while dialling can happen to anyone.
+Sometimes, phone numbers within the company are very similar, and mistakes while dialing can happen to anyone.
 To give your interactions a friendly start, ask a caller how can you help them.
 That way, you can create a positive vibe from the first minute of the conversation.

 Listen to the customers actively

 During every business phone call, you should actively listen to your interlocutors.
-That means paying attention to every information and comment, taking notes and responding appropriately, not only with phrases taken directly from the scripts.
+That means paying attention to every information and comment, taking notes, and responding appropriately, not only with phrases taken directly from the scripts.
 Of course, you need to follow certain guidelines, but give your conversation a personal touch to make the callers feel that you care about them and you are willing to solve their issues.
 Listening actively also means that you can not interrupt.
 Take notes to remember what details might be helpful, but never interrupt when a caller explains their issues.
 While taking notes preferably use your call center software to save your comments for future interactions with a given customer.
-If you're in market for a call center software, make sure to check out some available alternatives on the market.
+If you’re in the market for call center software, make sure to check out some available alternatives on the market.

 Pay attention to the tone of your voice

-Voice is an essential factor of how callers perceive agents.
+Voice is an essential factor in how callers perceive agents.
 To make a connection with customers and show that your care, you need to use a friendly tone and steady volume throughout the entire call.
-Avoid sounding anxious, pushy or salesy.
+Avoid sounding anxious, pushy, or salesy.
 Put an effort to sound friendly and professional.
 Even if customers sound frustrated or angry, you should keep calm and kindly manage the situation.
 Try to find a perfect balance between speaking too loud and too quiet.
 Never shout, but make sure that customers can hear you clearly.
 Agents should not emphasize any personal opinions or biases.
 That professional approach will help to manage issues more effectively.

 Use appropriate language

-Ask before redirect or putting on hold
+Ask before redirecting or putting on hold

 Sometimes customers call the company because they have more than one issues they would like to discuss.
 If you need to transfer a given customer to the right agent who is more qualified to help, you should ask if that is acceptable for them.
 Moreover, explain why it is necessary.
 That way, customers will understand why they need to explain their problems all over again to another person.
 Sometimes you probably have to put a customer on hold to check some information.
 Do not pretend that you know the answer if it is, in fact, the opposite.
 In order to help your customers in the best way, you can take your time to find the most accurate response.
 Make sure that your interlocutor is willing to wait and inform how long it is going to take, and again, that it is necessary.